JungleMail | Configuring subscription functionality

 5. Creating subscription topic groups and topics in JungleMail

-5. The appearance of your Subscriptions Web Part can be edited in JungleMail Site Collection Settings to match your requirements.
+5. The appearance of your Subscription Web Part can be edited in JungleMail Site Collection Settings to match your requirements.

 Note: After you edit the Web Part's appearance, you must go to the page where the Web Part is located, edit the page, edit the Web Part and click “Update Look and Feel” for the changes to take immediate effect.
 If you do not do this, the Web Part will retain its previously cached appearance.